 As a school community we were delighted when the Government announced that every primary school in the country would receive a substantial (and ring-fenced) sum of money that must be used to raise levels of participation and enable all children to make life-long positive choices.

-- Focus on learning in the outdoors, we are entering into a partnership with Lancashire County Council and they will be providing training for teachers and a range of opportunities and activities for our children.
-Borwick Hall has an excellent reputation locally for Outdoor Education.
-(Cost Jan 2018 – Dec 2019, £1750 contract + £1000 incidental expenses eg transport, helmet hire etc)
+- Focus on learning in the outdoors, we continue to grow and develop our partnership with Big Adventure and they will be providing a range of opportunities and activities for our children.
+Big Adventure has an excellent reputation locally for Outdoor Education and we believe this partnership can create a lasting legacy in school.
+(Cost Sept 2023 – Aug 2024 £3000 contract + £1000 incidental expenses eg transport, helmet hire etc)

-- Join the Heysham High School Sports Partnership to enable as many of our children as possible to enjoy participation in a broad range of competitions.
-This includes in-house sessions for all children in KS1 (Cost Sept 2019 – Aug 2020 £1150)
+- Bay Leadership Academy Sports Partnership to enable as many of our children as possible to enjoy participation in a broad range of competitions.
+This includes in-house sessions for all children in KS1 developing fundamental movement skills (Cost Sept 2023 – Aug 2024 £1150)

-- Enjoyaball sessions for EYFS/KS1 children to encourage the development of Fundamental Movement Skills.
-(Cost £2000 Sep 2019 – Aug 2020)
+- Superaball sessions for EYFS/KS1 children to encourage the development of Fundamental Movement Skills.
+(Cost £2000 Sep 2023 – Aug 2024)

 - Broaden access to swimming (in partnership with the school’s PTA) – all our KS2, KS1 and Foundation Stage children will have some swimming experience at Carnforth Pool during this school year.

-- Our Year 5 children will have access to a one night residential visit to Ambleside.
+- Our Year 5 children will have access to a one night residential visit to Coniston.
 (Net subsidy c£300)

 - Continue with the one week residential outdoor and adventurous activity visit to the Isle of Man for our Year 6 children.
 (Net subsidy c£1000)

-- Welcome coaches from local clubs into school to provide extra opportunities for children at cricket – including Lancashire Cricket Board membership enabling access to competitions, locally and regionally.
-(Total cost: £650)
+- Welcome coaches from local clubs into school to provide extra opportunities for children during lunchtime, ensuring children have access to 60 minutes physical education per day.
+(Cost – £2000)

 - Bikeability training for Y5 and Y6 non-cyclists plus ‘Learn to Cycle’ for EYFS children.